CA SAFE COSMETICS ACT (CSCA) REPORTING FAQ

 More information on this topic can be found on our Cosmetic Companies web page, including the following:

-Cosmetics companies should report electronically using the California Safe Cosmetics Program online reporting system.
-Both the online reporting system and instructions detailing the submission process are available on our Cosmetics Companies web page.
+Cosmetics companies should report electronically using the California Safe Cosmetics Reporting Portal.
+Instructions detailing the submission process are available on our Cosmetics Companies web page.

 You can edit company contact information or user profile online.

-To edit your company's information in the online reporting system:
+To edit your company's information in the Reporting Portal:

 Log in to your account.